aigerabae/repeats_benchmarking/RMasker.md

 It is used to mask repeats in canonical human assemblies like hg19

+Prerequisites
+- Unix system with perl 5.8.0 or higher installed ✅
+- Python 3 and the h5py python library. ✅
+RMBlast ( NCBI Blast modified for use with RepeatMasker/RepeatModeler ) please go to our download page: http://www.repeatmasker.org/rmblast.
+It is highly recommended to use 2.13.0 or higher.
+For ABBlast/WUBlast go to [ NOTE: Rights to BLAST 2.0 (WU-BLAST) have been acquired by Advanced Biocomputing, LLC. http://blast.advbiocomp.com/licensing/ RepeatMasker 3.2.8 and above fully support both variants ]
+TRF - Tandem Repeat Finder, G. Benson et al. ✅ - downloaded, not installed Dfam Repeat Database ✅

 To download dfam library:
 ```bash
 curl -s https://www.dfam.org/releases/current/families/FamDB/ | \